 Congenital Heart Disease

 Fellows choose electives according to career plans and academic interests.
-These may include increased exposure to any of the 'traditional' aspects of cardiovascular disease, such as cardiac catheterization, electrophysiology, echocardiography, nuclear cardiology, etc.
+These may include increased exposure to any of the 'traditional' aspects of cardiovascular disease, such as cardiac catheterization, electrophysiology, echocardiography, transesophageal echocardiography and nuclear cardiology.

 Anything is possible, but planning under the supervision of the program director is essential.